Rose Champion de Crespigny

+Career

 Rose was the daughter of Admiral Sir Astley Cooper Key (who later changed the surname to Cooper-Key) and his wife, Lady Charlotte Lavinia (née McNeil).
 She was born 9 November 1859 in Kensington, and she was baptised 15 December 1859 at St John's, Notting Hill.

-As an artist, her paintings tended toward landscape; her writing, after early forays into genealogical and local history, soon settled into popular fiction.
+As an artist, her paintings tended toward landscape.
+Her writing, after early forays into genealogical and local history, soon settled into popular fiction.
 Her work was described in a contemporary review as having "a certain graceful facility".
-She was a leading member of the Ridley Art Club, the Lyceum Club in Piccadilly, and of the British College of Psychic Science.
+She was a leading member of the Ridley Art Club and the Lyceum Club in Piccadilly.
+She was honorary principal of the British College of Psychic Science and a spiritualist.

+Personal life

 Rose married Philip Augustus Champion de Crespigny (1850-1912), a Royal Navy officer and son of Sir Claude William Champion de Crespigny, 3rd Baronet, on 1 October 1878 in Westminster.
-They had four children, including Frederick Philip Champion de Crespigny (1884–1947), who inherited the baronetcy, as the 7th Baronet, the year before his death:
+They had four children, including Frederick Philip Champion de Crespigny (1884–1947), who inherited the baronetcy, as the 7th Baronet, the year before his death.